slurmulon/gooey/README.md

     * Example: If a System reaches a "finance ready" state, the Quote now needs Documents which the User can sign.
 User can't interact with other parts of the application until they sign or reject the Documents.
  - Difficult to synchronize effects and limitations of errors between relevant components
     * Example: If a Finance Product component experiences a 500 error, ensure that User can no longer access the Quote and, if possible, re-select a new Quote for the User.

-The mechanism of data synchronization and "binding" in modern JS frameworks is often re-invented and sometimes implemented with inefficient and bug-prone solutions that emphasize digest cycles or queued listeners.

----

-Gooey plans to avoid many common pitfalls of data synchronization by combining the following traits, patterns, and philosophies:

-* Publish / Subscribe as primary synchronization mechanism
-* Hierarchical acyclic relationships between `Services`
-* Bi-directional data traversals (synchronous and asynchronous)
-* Allow decoupled communication between `Services` via pattern-matched topics
-* `Services` are canonical
-* `Services` are proxies (data can be safely mutated by a `Service` before being passed on)
-* `Promises` everywhere

-I will ellaborate more on the benefits of this combination with "proofs" and examples as I find the time :)

 ## Architecture